okanbilal.com

 Marc is Wrong

 I recently read The Techno-Optimist Manifesto by Marc Andreessen, and it was quite thought-provoking.
 Andreessen, one of the pioneers of Netscape1, the browser I used on my first personal computer, believes that technology and capitalism are essential for progress.
-He sees stagnation as humanity’s biggest enemy and argues that continuous progress should be almost a given.
+He sees stagnation as humanity’s biggest enemy and believes that continuous progress should be a given.

 Andreessen says: